Why Do You Do What is Unlawful on the Sabbath?

 Pick up Sticks

-The Pharisees are coming from this perspective when they condemn Jesus.
-His response, “The Sabbath was made for man, not man for the Sabbath,” (Mark 2:27) has been interpreted to mean that it’s good for us to take a rest one day in seven, but not to become fanatical about it.
+The Pharisees were coming from this perspective when they condemned Jesus.
+His response was, “The Sabbath was made for man, not man for the Sabbath,” (Mark 2:27).
+This has been interpreted to mean that it’s good for us to take a rest one day in seven, but not to become fanatical about it.
 I think there’s a lot more to it.
 Otherwise, how do you reconcile the Old Testament view with the New?
-In one you have the Lord condemning a man to death, and in the other His almost caviler attitude toward violation.
+In one you have the Lord condemning a man to death for working on the Sabbath, and in the other we see His almost caviler attitude toward it.

 Contained in the Old, Explained in the New

 This only makes sense if the Lord was trying to teach them that their obsessive obedience to an external and physical ordinance was missing the point.
-The phrase “the Sabbath was made for man…” clearly means that man is supposed to learn something from the Old Testament experience, but what?
-Let’s find out.
+The phrase “the Sabbath was made for man…” clearly means that New Testament believers are supposed to learn something from the Old Testament teaching.
+Remember, Paul said everything that was written in the past was written to teach us (Romans 15:4), so let’s find out what the Lord was trying to teach us about the Sabbath.

 The Lord made the Sabbath a day of rest because He had finished “all the work of creating He had done.”
 There was nothing left to do.
 Having pronounced it all “very good” He declared the job done and rested.
 Get the point?
 When the job is finished, stop working and rest.